George Blanda: Records and honors

 He is the placekicker on the All-Time All-AFL Team, and was one of only 20 players to play all ten years of the AFL, as well as one of only three who were in every AFL game their teams played.
 Blanda was elected to the Pro Football Hall of Fame in 1981, his first year of eligibility, and also was inducted into the University of Kentucky Hall of Fame.

 Blanda held the record for most professional football games played with 340 until September 26, 2004, when it was broken by another placekicker, Morten Andersen as well as the record for most consecutive games played until September 26, 1976, by defensive end Jim Marshall.
 He still holds the record for most games played by an AFL/NFL player who was not exclusively a kicker or punter.
 His 114 postseason points were an NFL record at the time of his retirement.

 Blanda broke Lou Groza's career scoring record in 1971, a record he held until 2000 when it was broken by Gary Anderson.
 Blanda's 2,002 total points are still good for 7th on the all-time scoring list.

 U.S. Route 119 in Blanda's hometown of Youngwood, Pennsylvania, was renamed George Blanda Boulevard in 1985.

 In 1999, Blanda was ranked number 98 on The Sporting News list of the 100 Greatest Football Players.

 Blanda was the first-ever recorded fantasy football draft pick when the game was first created in 1962 by The Greater Oakland Professional Pigskin Prognosticators League.

 Personal life

 Blanda was the son of a Slovak-born Pittsburgh-area coal miner.
 He was married to Betty Harris from December 17, 1949, until his death on September 27, 2010, ten days after his 83rd birthday.
 They had two children.

 Death

-According to the Pro Football Hall of Fame, Blanda died after a "short illness" on September 27, 2010.
+According to the Pro Football Hall of Fame, Blanda died after a "short illness" on September 27, 2010, just 10 days after his birthday.
 He was 83 years old.
 A moment of silence was held in Blanda's honor prior to the start of the September 27, 2010, game between the Green Bay Packers and the Chicago Bears on Monday Night Football, from Soldier Field.